connar/connar.github.io/content/posts/dll-hijacking-journey.md

     ...
 ```

-The `.cpp` side of the proxy stays deliberately minimal.
-Since every export is forwarded by the linker, the C++ file only needs to carry the payload and a `DllMain` that runs it when the DLL is attached.
+The `.cpp` side of the proxy stays minimal and since every export is forwarded by the linker, the C++ file only needs to carry the payload and a `DllMain` that runs it when the DLL is attached.
 For the proof of concept the payload just launches `calc.exe`:

 ```cpp
 #include <windows.h>